Things to do in London in 5 days

 One of London 's finest parks will be the perfect place to get some fresh air and get out of the city traffic.
 Hyde Park, within easy walking distance of Baker Street, is the oldest park in the city and is well worth a stroll.

-On the fourth day of the trip, it's time again to take in some of the iconic sights of the British capital.
-For a good start to the day, head to Covent Garden for a hearty breakfast at one of the market stalls.
+On the fourth day of your trip you can once again take in some of the iconic sights of the British capital.
+For a good start to the day, head to Covent Garden and have a hearty breakfast at one of the market stalls.

 Trafalgar Square and the National Gallery